 Current and upcoming tournaments:

-The London Chess Classic will host the finals of the Grand Chess Tour.
-The prize fund for the final four players in the tour has been raised to $350,000, with $150,000 for 1st place and $100,000 for 2nd.
-We can also expect major accompanying events such as the British Knockout Championship.
+The London Chess Classic will host the finals of the 2019 Grand Chess Tour.
+The prize fund for the final four players - Magnus Carlsen, Ding Liren, MVL and Levon Aronian - has been raised to $350,000, with $150,000 for 1st place and $100,000 for 2nd.
+There are also major accompanying events including the British Knockout Championship and the FIDE Open.

 This 12-player round-robin is the 2nd of four Women's Grand Prix events that will determine two places in the 2021 Women's Candidates Tournament.
 The series consists of 16 players who compete in 3 of the 4 events.
 The top prize is 15,000 euros, with another 20,000 euros for the overall winner of the series.